minetest/minetest/doc/lua_api.md

     -- Definitions with identical labels will be listed as one.

     name = "modname:replace_legacy_door",
-    -- Identifier of the LBM, should follow the modname:<whatever> convention
+    -- Identifier of the LBM, should follow the modname:<whatever> convention.
+    -- Also used for overriding LBM.

     nodenames = {"default:lava_source"},
     -- List of node names to trigger the LBM on.